dbt-labs/dbt_metrics/README.md

 # Customisation
 Most behaviour in the package can be overridden or customised.

+## Where Clauses
+Sometimes you'll want to see the metric in the context of a particular filter but this filter isn't neccesarily part of the metric definition.
+In this case, you can use the `where` parameter of the metrics package.
+It takes a list of `sql` statements and adds them in as filters to the first CTE in the produced SQL.
+This reduces the load on the query planner to run full table scans and will hopefully improve performance.

+Additionally, this parameter can be used by BI Tools to as a way for filters in their UI to be passed through into the metric logic.

 ## Calendar
 The package comes with a [basic calendar table](/models/dbt_metrics_default_calendar.sql), running between 2010-01-01 and 2029-12-31 inclusive.
 You can replace it with any custom calendar table which meets the following requirements: